 In the year of the centennial anniversary, Westfal-Larsen managed a total of 28 ships of around 1.2 million deadweight tonnage.
 The fleet contained 24 specialized bulk cargo vessels, three chemical tankers and one gas tanker.
 Furthermore, two new specialized bulk cargo ships were ordered for delivery in 2007 and 2008.
 The tankers and eight of the bulk cargo ships are run by Westfal-Larsen Management AS in Bergen, while the others are run from Singapore, by Masterbulk Pte.
 Ltd., owned by Westfal-Larsen.
 The bulk cargo ships are of the “open hatch” type with gantry cranes.
 The customary cargo is wood pulp and paper, as well as containers.
 The ships used to run within Star Shipping enterprise, which was owned by Masterbulk and Grieg Shipping.

-As a consequence of the de-merger agreement of Star Shipping, Westfal-Larsen Shipping A/S was established on January 01, 2009.
+As a consequence of the de-merger agreement of Star Shipping in 2008, Westfal-Larsen Shipping AS was established on January 1st 2009.
 The company is owned by Singapore based Masterbulk, a daughter company of Westfal-Larsen & Co AS with long traditions back to 1905.
-Westfal-Larsen Shipping operates the by Masterbulk owned fleet of 23 Open Hatch Box Shaped vessels in various trades around the world.
+Westfal-Larsen Shipping operates Masterbulk’s fleet of open hatch vessels in various trades around the world.

 2014 Pool Agreement

-This pool is managed by a joint venture company, Saga Welco AS, and combines the total open hatch fleets of Saga Shipholding (Norway) AS, Masterbulk Pte Ltd (Westfal-Larsen), and Attic Forest AS (Hesnes Group).
+On October 1st 2014, Saga Welco Pool was established as a new pool between Masterbulk and NYK, comprising 52 modern open hatch vessels.
+This pool is managed by a joint venture company, Saga Welco AS, which is owned 50% by Masterbulk and 50% by NYK.
+The pool combines the total open hatch fleet of Saga Shipholding AS (Norway), Masterbulk Pte Ltd (Westfal-Larsen), and Attic Forest AS (Hesnes Group).

 In 2015, the ship management was outsourced to Rickmers Shipmanagement (Singapore) Pte Ltd (16 vessels), and Westfal-Larsen Management AS (4 vessels).